 I have a picture of backburning.
 It's a calculated method and likely implemented this week to help rescue Australia from dozens of bushfires burning there.
 Using any natural or man-made gaps in vegetation such as a river or road, fires ignited purposefully at such "firebreaks" will run back toward the wildfire and consume any potential fuel threatening to increase that fire's power.
 A positive force is applied.

-no more to consume.
+What if we parents start little fires?
+Clearly, not the kind that would mean "exasperating" our children.
+What about starting fires along the pure and good bounds of God's ways?
+Our kids' passions that are specifically turning toward the dangerous might stay confined and find no more to consume.
 Instead, we direct their steps in order to usher in God's holy design for them by accompanying the work he's already begun.
 We're fanning the flames he ignited in the first.
 As servants chosen for this purpose, we act in humility.
 And we must pray.

 I have friends who began an online community centered around a short-term, concentrated prayer effort for their own kids.
 It has stirred up my desire to pray more consistently to this end: to keep discovering and subsequently celebrating the passions in my kids in ways that won't bring hindrance but will fuel what our Father intended for Glory.
 And as I write, I am reminded that prayer brings the Fire that consumes the offering and fills the place with Glory!
 (See 2 Chronicles!
 I may have to pick that up in another post....)